 The change follows requests from National Taxpayer Advocate Nina Olson of the IRS and two Democrats, Representative Judy Chu of California and Senator Kirsten Gillibrand of New York, who pushed for legislation after hearing that confused taxpayers were getting hit with steep penalties for under-withholding.

 Many taxpayers this year are ‘shocked to discover they owe hundreds or thousands of dollars to the IRS through no fault of their own, and could even face penalties,’ Chu said in a statement.
-‘As tax filing season is in full swing, Treasury’s action will relieve the financial anxiety facing worried taxpayers across the country.’
+‘As the tax-filing season is in full swing, Treasury’s action will relieve the financial anxiety facing worried taxpayers across the country.’

 Treasury Secretary Steven Mnuchin said in a statement on Friday that he was aware of bipartisan interest on the issue, and agreed that ‘further relief should be provided.’